Spit (landform)

 A spit or sandspit is a deposition bar or beach landform off coasts or lake shores.
 It develops in places where re-entrance occurs, such as at a cove's headlands, by the process of longshore drift by longshore currents.
-The drift occurs due to waves meeting the beach at an oblique angle, moving sediment down the beach in a zigzag pattern.
+The drift occurs because waves meet the beach at an oblique angle, moving sediment down the beach in a zigzag pattern.
 This is complemented by longshore currents, which further transport sediment through the water alongside the beach.
 These currents are caused by the same waves that cause the drift.